RUSSIA: Two criminal trials, three criminal investigations

 Danish Jehovah's Witness Dennis Ole Christensen (born 18 December 1972) has made his first appearance at Oryol's Railway District Court on charges of "organising the activities of a banned extremist organisation" (Criminal Code Article 282.2, Part 1).

 His preliminary hearing took place before Judge Aleksei Rudnev on 19 February, and was adjourned until 21 February, according to the court website.
-Defence lawyers are applying to have some "inadmissible evidence" excluded from the case, the jw-russia.org news website reported on 19 February.
+Defence lawyers are applying to have some "inadmissible evidence" excluded from the case, Jehovah’s Witnesses stated on 19 February.

 Before trial, Christensen was permitted to acquaint himself with the case against him.
-The time he was allowed for this was, however, limited by court order, the jw-russia.org news website noted on 19 December 2017, and mandated to end on 25 December 2017.
+The time he was allowed for this was, limited by court order to end on 25 December 2017, Jehovah’s Witnesses stated on 19 December.
 The only reason FSB security service investigators gave for making this request to the court was Christensen's use of an interpreter in reviewing the case materials, which comprise about 2,500 pages in eleven volumes.

 Police and FSB security service operatives arrested Christensen at a Bible study meeting on 25 May 2017.
 Video footage posted online by local news site Orlovskiye Novosti shows armed personnel in body armour and balaclavas, accompanied by others in civilian clothes, entering a Kingdom Hall.
 The congregation inside was prevented from leaving while officers searched the building.
 Interrogations and searches of people's homes continued into the following morning, Jehovah's Witnesses reported (see F18News 22 June 2017 http://www.forum18.org/archive.php?article_id=2290).